JustinGOSSES/wellio.js/README.md

 ## Documentation

 #### Please find the documentation here: https://justingosses.github.io/wellio.js/docs/

-Docs are a great way to make pull request contributions even if you aren't immmersed in the code base yet.
+Contents include:
+- PURPOSE
+- USAGE
+- HOW TO INSTALL
+- HOW TO USE ONCE INSTALLED
+- WELLIO-STYLE JSON VS OTHERS
+- HOW TO EDIT DOCUMENTATION
+- FUNCTIONS

 ## Contributing
 There are a variety of <a href="https://github.com/JustinGOSSES/wellio.js/issues">issues</a> that need worked.
 Several of which are suitable for those who are new to JavaScript.

 Please add any suggestions you'd like or bugs you find to the issues.

+Docs are a great way to make pull request contributions even if you aren't immmersed in the code base yet.

 ## Demos